Brands Are Using Influencers to Sell Travel Experiences for Christmas

 Several years ago, The Atlantic published a piece on behavioral economics, detailing the emotional impact of receiving an experience over a material gift.
 The science says the emotions triggered when people receive or even plan experiences – like the joy of anticipation before an event happens and the pleasantness of the memory after – consistently surpasses the impact of material possessions.

-According to Gilovich’s research, experiences are also associated with identity, connection, and social behavior.
+Anyway, Gilovich’s research says experiences are preferred because they are associated with identity, connection, and social behavior.

 Coincident with the rise of social media, Millennials are leaning more toward being able to tell awesome stories about their experiences, than just showing pictures of the stuff they got.
 I think this quote from CNBC.com sums it up pretty well:

 Millennials "aren't spending our money on cars, TVs and watches," Taylor Smith, CEO and co-founder of Blueboard, told CNBC.
 "We're renting scooters and touring Vietnam, rocking out at music festivals, or hiking Machu Picchu."

 Memories Get Treasured, Stuff Gets Trashed… Eventually